seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 The ample proposition that hope makes
 In all designs begun on earth below
 Fails in the promised largeness: cheques and disasters
-Grow in the veins of actions highest rear’d,
+Grow in the veins of actions highest rear'd,
 As knots, by the conflux of meeting sap,
 Infect the sound pine and divert his grain
 Tortive and errant from his course of growth.
 Nor, princes, is it matter new to us
 That we come short of our suppose so far
-That after seven years’ siege yet Troy walls stand;
+That after seven years' siege yet Troy walls stand;
 Sith every action that hath gone before,
 Whereof we have record, trial did draw
 Bias and thwart, not answering the aim,
 And that unbodied figure of the thought
-That gave’t surmised shape.
+That gave't surmised shape.
 Why then, you princes,
-Do you with cheeks abash’d behold our works,
+Do you with cheeks abash'd behold our works,
 And call them shames? which are indeed nought else
 But the protractive trials of great Jove
 To find persistive constancy in men:
 The fineness of which metal is not found
-In fortune’s love; for then the bold and coward,
+In fortune's love; for then the bold and coward,
 The wise and fool, the artist and unread,
 The hard and soft seem all affined and kin:
 But, in the wind and tempest of her frown,